 The successful clinical use of monoclonal antibodies is one of the most significant advances in cancer treatment today.
 Antibody-based therapies provide desirable attractive specificity, multiple mechanisms of action, and desirable safety profiles.
 Humanization, optimization for drug-like properties, and cloning antibody genes for expression in large quantities are labor-intensive processes requiring specialized equipment and expertise that challenge the translation of basic research to the discovery of drug candidates.

-The CPRIT (Cancer Prevention Research Institute of Texas) Therapeutic Monoclonal Antibody Lead Optimization and Development Core Facility aims to provide state-wide support and service to advance lead antibodies from academic laboratories to the stage of preclinical development.
-Core service is divided into four modules and performed by a team with diverse and complementary knowledge and expertise.
+The CPRIT (Cancer Prevention Research Institute of Texas) Therapeutic Monoclonal Antibody Discovery and Development Core Facility aims to provide state-wide support and service to advance lead antibodies from academic laboratories to the stage of preclinical development.
+Core service is divided into four modules, four drug modalities and performed by a team with diverse and complementary knowledge and expertise.